santoshkotagi/DevOps-Learning/README.md

 # DevOps-Learning
-This repo created to learn the DevOps concepts
+This repo created to learn the DevOps concepts and practice the concepts.